 - 1. Store the kit at 2-8 °C. - 2.
 Keep nitrocellulose strips dry; store together with desiccant and carefully sealed in the plastic tube. - 3.
 Important: The calibration strip is very light-sensitive.
 Store the strips in a dark place! - 4.
 The reagents are stable until expiration of the kit. - 5.
 Do not expose test reagents to heat, sun or strong light during storage and usage. - 6.
-Diluted sample buffer and wash buffer are stable for at least 30 days when stored at 2-8 °C.
+Wash buffer are stable for at least 30 days when stored at 2-8 °C.